Empowerment: Implications for company culture

 According to Stewart, in order to guarantee a successful work environment, managers need to exercise the "right kind of authority" (p.
 6).
-To summarize, "empowerment is simply the effective use of a manager’s authority", and subsequently, it is a productive way to maximize all-around work efficiency.
+To summarize, "empowerment is simply the effective use of a manager's authority", and subsequently, it is a productive way to maximize all-around work efficiency.

 These keys are hard to put into place and it is a journey to achieve empowerment in the workplace.
 It is important to train employees and makes sure they have trust in what empowerment will bring to a company.

+Criticisms

-The implementation of the concept of empowerment in management has also been criticized for failing to live up to its claims.
+The implementation of the concept of empowerment in management has been criticized for failing to live up to its claims.
+American philosopher Joanne Ciulla discusses the issue of bogus empowerment.